business intelligence vendor

 By providing a choice between using a visual report design tool, a finely tuned API or a combination of the visual and API approach, the software package gives programmers ultimate control.

-Style Intelligence includes the following features:
+Style Intelligence includes the following visual analysis tools:

 • Built-in support for Swing JTable, Tea Set grids and other commercial table/grid components.